Where Everything Fights Everything

 The lion's capacity to trigger genuine survival instincts remains unmatched by synthetic waterfowl.

-Environmental impact lion Wins
+Environmental impact Lion Wins

 Lion